 A typical lithium-ion battery used for laptops has a lifespan of about 18 months to two years.
 However, they can last longer when the laptop is well taken care of.
+Alongside maintaining battery health, it’s essential for digital nomads to comply with visa and residence regulations in the country they are temporarily residing in.
+Obtaining appropriate visas or residence permits ensures a seamless remote working experience and keeps them in line with the law.
 There are three factors that significantly affect the life of the battery: overcharging, undercharging, and excessive heat.
 Laptops that are not properly ventilated can reach up to 110 degrees Fahrenheit, which is hell for the internal parts of the laptop.
 Modern laptops often override the battery once it is full and still plugged.
 However, experts say that you should still be mindful of overcharging and undercharging the device.
 Avoid using the laptop on surfaces that block the ventilating sections of the machine, such as carpets, fabrics, foams, and more.
 Ideally, you should put the laptop on a flat surface clear of any obstacles to allow the device to expel heat properly.

 2. Taking care of your cameras, phones, and other mobile devices.

 While smartphones, cameras, and other mobile devices are not usually the primary device, but they are valuable secondary gadgets.
 They are usually used to communicate with coworkers or clients.
 So, taking care of their batteries is as important as maintaining your laptop’s.
 Similar to bigger devices, it is best to keep the battery percentage between 20 to 80.
 Store it in a cool, dry place and avoid leaving your gadgets in a hot car, especially on the dashboard.
 Additionally, if you will not be using a device for quite some time, such as your camera, charge them up to 40 percent.